Document Generation Hints

 By default, Cloudockit will generate resource names by using the AWS Resource Id.

-This can be tough to read so we recommand that you specify the tag that you are using in your AWS Account to represent the name (Most of the time, this is the Name Tag).
+This can be tough to read so we recommend that you specify the tag that you are using in your AWS Account to represent the name (Most of the time, this is the Name Tag).

-Do do that, navigate to the Organize Content Tab and fill the information in the Automatically Detect Name section :
+Do that, navigate to the Organize Content Tab and fill the information in the Automatically Detect Name section :

 Use Dependencies Detection in Azure App Services